Dr. Mac’s Rants & Raves

 - Used tells you how much disk space is in use.

 If your disk has less than 20% of its disk space available, you’re headed toward trouble.
 If you save (or download) a few large files, your disk will be nearly full, and your Mac will slow to a crawl.
+At this point, you need to start looking at ways to free up disk space.

 And, if your startup disk has less than 10% of its space available, it won’t be long before you encounter slowdowns and spinning beachballs because of insufficient available disk space.